New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 For more information about Barclays’ range of retirement mortgages and latest rates, please visit Barclays Flexible Fixed Rate Remortgage.

 Also worth bearing in mind is property value, which is how much your house is worth compared with what you owe on it.
-If your property isn’t sufficiently valued, this might affect whether lenders are willing to provide finance, so considering this aspect is particularly important when making any decisions regarding taking out a lifetime mortgage.
+If your property isn’t sufficiently valued, this might affect whether lenders are willing to provide finance, so it’s particularly important to consider this when making decisions about taking out a lifetime mortgage.

 Halifax Lifetime Mortgages with flexible lending criteria